jhopkins78/research_agency/README.txt

 -------------------------
 VISION
 -------------------------
 This system was developed to explore the boundaries of what agentic AI can do for academic research.
-It is meant to enable researchers, developers, and institutions to publish with speed and precision—by reducing manual tasks, preventing citation errors, and enhancing insight generation at scale.
+It is meant to enable researchers, developers, and institutions to publish with speed and precision—by reducing manual tasks, preventing citation errors, and enhancing insight generation at scale.The system was developed for my Master's field project at UC Santa Barbara's College of Engineering, Technology Management Program.

-Built by a researcher and engineer who believes intelligence should be orchestrated—not outsourced.
+Built by an AI Architect who believes intelligence should be orchestrated—not outsourced.